izihawa/summa/docs/articles/mitigate-censorship-and-privacy-issues.md

 # Intro

-Existent approaches for mitigation Internet blocks suggest using VPN for re-routing Internet requests to sites through intermediate nodes that has no restrictions in accessing these sites.
+Current methods for bypassing internet censorship involve using virtual private networks (VPNs) to reroute requests for restricted websites through intermediate nodes that have unrestricted access to these sites.

-But what if we do the reverse, bring sites closer to the user under censorship pressure?
+However, what if the approach was reversed, and websites were brought closer to users facing censorship?